yananchen1989/EmbodiedBench/README.md

 # 🔥 Overview
 We introduce **EmbodiedBench**, a comprehensive benchmark designed to evaluate **Multi-modal Large Language Models (MLLMs) as embodied agents**.
 While existing benchmarks have primarily focused on Large Language Models (LLMs) and high-level tasks, EmbodiedBench takes a leap forward by offering a comprehensive, fine-grained evaluation of MLLM-based agents across both **high-level and low-level tasks**, as well as **six critical agent capabilities**.

-EmbodiedBench is more than just a benchmark—it’s a **multifaceted, standardized evaluation platform** that not only uncovers the current challenges in embodied AI but also provides actionable insights to push the boundaries of MLLM-driven embodied intelligence.
+EmbodiedBench is more than a benchmark—it’s a **multifaceted, standardized evaluation platform** that not only uncovers the current challenges in embodied AI but also provides actionable insights to push the boundaries of MLLM-driven embodied agents.

 ## 🚀 **Key Features**